A video by EISS students, 2013

 - student-teacher consultations.

 As an EISS student you are a part of the Cornell community and receive a Cornell ID card.
-You may use campus facilities and services (such as the fitness centers, university libraries, sports facilities, Gannett Health Services, computer labs) and attend concerts, plays, dance presentations, and lectures.
+You may use campus facilities and services (such as the fitness centers, university libraries, sports facilities, Cornell Health, computer labs) and attend concerts, plays, dance presentations, and lectures.
 There may be a small fee associated with some services.

 You may attend the free weekly lecture and concert series sponsored by Summer Sessions.
 EISS also organizes social events, picnics, and visits to local points of interest within the university and around the Finger Lakes Region.
 In addition, the International Students and Scholars Office (ISSO) organizes weekend trips to Boston and Niagara Falls, and EISS program participants are welcome to join those trips for an additional fee.